3 Measurements for Well-Fitting Glasses

 Prescription strength is another factor that affects frame selection.
 If you need strong correction, the lenses will be slightly thicker — even with the polycarbonate material that we use for all our lenses.
 (All XP Health lenses are made using polycarbonate material at no additional cost to you.)

-Thicker lenses generally work better in acetate frames.
-Because acetate frames are slightly thicker, they can better accommodate thicker lenses.
+Thicker lenses generally work better in plastic frames.
+Because plastic frames are slightly thicker, the thickness will be more hidden.
 In contrast, metal frames are typically thinner, so thicker lenses may extend past the width of the frame.
-(You may want to upgrade to our ultra-thin lens material for very strong prescription lenses.
-This keeps the lenses thin and lightweight.)
+(If you have a +4.00/-4.00 anywhere on your prescription, we highly recommend the high index lens material to ensure the thinnest and lightest start.)

 Color and Style Matter, Too